-- The default setting of the bank is Motorola Type II. - However, if you set Type I and you want to return to Type II, enter 15 at Step 5. - If you cannot find your fleet map information, see "Appendix B: Fleet Maps" on p.
-69 for a description of the preset fleet maps.
+- The default setting of the bank is Motorola Type II. - However, if you set Type I and you want to return to Type II, enter 15 at Step 5. - If you cannot find your fleet map information, try the preset fleet maps (See "Appendix B: Fleet Maps" on p.
+80 for a description of the preset fleet map).